aspose-tasks/Aspose.Tasks-Documentation/net/plugins/aspose-tasks-net-for-vsto/code-comparison-for-common-features/create-an-empty-project-file/_index.md

 ## **Code Examples**
 ### **VSTO**
-Below is the code to add project file in MS Project
+Below is the code to add project file in Microsoft Project

 {{< highlight cs >}}